cam99p/loopmania/assumptions.md

 - The campfire has a buff radius of 2 tiles, if the Character engages in a battle within the two tiles of the campfire, the Character will deal double damage

-- The Character gains 50G upon defeating an enemy, 50G when replacing an old item
+- The Character gains 50G when replacing an old item

 - The Character gains 100 experience points when an old item is replaced